addisgithub/Doxygen/README.md

 1. Connect to Host in New Window
 2. Open a terminal (ctrl+\`)
 1. Initialize git if you haven't already using the same email you used on your GitHub account:
-    1. `git config --global user.email "you@example.com"`
+    1. `git config --global user.email "addis.bogale@ucollge.edu"`
-    1. `git config --global user.name "Your Name"`
+    1. `git config --global user.name "addisgithub"`
 3. Navigate to the parent directory for your project
 4. Clone your repository using the URL from the GitHub Code button on your repository and on VS Code either clone repository on the Welcome screen or open the Command Palette (ctrl+shift+P), type `git clone` and select `Git: Clone`
     1. Select the parent directory for your project